Every Credit Score Explained

 PRBC Score (often scaled 100–850) is used to evaluate applicants with little or no traditional credit history.
 Consumers can self-enroll and authorize providers to verify payment history for rent, utilities, cable, phone, and insurance payments.

-Status: Still emerging.
-Some BNPL firms are beginning to report repayment data to bureaus (mainly Equifax and Experian).
-TransUnion has announced pilots for BNPL-specific credit reporting.
+These still-emerging score models incorporate repayment history from installment plans offered by buy now, pay Later providers such as Klarna, Affirm, and Afterpay.
+While not widespread yet, some of these firms are beginning to report repayment data to bureaus (mainly Equifax and Experian), and TransUnion has announced pilots for BNPL-specific credit reporting.

 “Because repayment terms are short (6 weeks to 12 months), lenders and bureaus are still testing how much weight BNPL data should carry in traditional scoring models.”